 Commercial property insurance covers the building and items that you own or lease against threats such as fire, explosions, theft and vandalism.

-Many businesses own or lease commercial property.
-If you suffer a loss, commercial property insurance pays for the repair or replacement of your goods and property.
+Regardless of the size of your business, if you own any type of commercial property you should consider commercial property insurance.
+That’s because if you suffer a loss, commercial property insurance pays for the repair or replacement of your goods and property.
 This includes the structure where you conduct business, as well as furniture, computers, inventory and supplies.

-Commercial property insurance coverage is broad, so we’ll help you understand the specifics.
+Commercial property insurance coverage is broad, so we’ll help you understand the specifics on getting insurance for commercial buildings, including what you may pay for insurance on commercial property.

 Commercial property insurance pays to repair or replace your building and any items owned by your business on business property if they are damaged or lost in a covered claim.
 This type of business insurance is often paired with business liability insurance.